-Coulommiers is a Cow cheese from Coulommiers in the Seine-et-Marne department of France.
+Coulommiers is a Cow Cheese from Coulommiers in the Champagne-Ardenne region of France.

-Coulommiers is a soft cheese much like Camembert, with a white mold on the outside (Penicillium Candidum), and a soft mass inside with a rich, buttery flavor and a slightly tangy finish.
+Chaource is a soft cheese much like Camembert, with a white mold on the outside (Penicillium Candidum rind), and a soft mass inside with a rich, buttery flavor and a slightly tangy finish.

 When selecting wines to pair with Coulommiers, it is essential to consider the cheese's creamy texture and subtle tanginess.